-- \ The Issuer signed a "Dealer Agreement" and concluded a "Bring down due diligence call", confirming to the Joint Bookrunners, amongst other things that the marketing material in all aspects is complete, and that all matters relevant for evaluating the Issuer and the New Notes are properly disclosed in all the marketing material. - \ A commercial due diligence was conducted in January 2020 by a top tier strategy consultancy firm with the scope of assessing the market dynamics and outlook, competitive landscape, company overview, and business plan validation in relation to the acquisition of Kotikatu. - \ PWC completed a commercial due diligence report in March 2020 in relation to Norvestor's acquisition of PHM Group. - \ KPMG conducted a financial review with the scope of producing Like-for-Like ("LfL") financials for PHM Group for the periods FY'19, FY'20, Q1'21, and LTM March '21.
-The basis of preparation of LfL financials for Q2'21, Q3'21, Q4'21, Q1'22, Q2'22, and Q3'22 remains unchanged, but the financials have not been reviewed by any third-party advisor. - \ The Joint Bookrunners have conducted several interviews with management during the preparation phase to gain a better understanding of the relevant risks related to the business model, the market, and the financials. - The main risks are described further in the Risk Factors section.
+- The Issuer signed a "Dealer Agreement" and concluded a "Bring down due diligence call", confirming to the Joint Bookrunners, amongst other things that the marketing material in all aspects is complete, and that all matters relevant for evaluating the Issuer and the Subsequent Notes Issue are properly disclosed in all the marketing material. - KPMG conducted a financial review with the scope of producing Like-for-Like ("LfL") financials for PHM Group for the periods FY'19, FY'20, Q1'21, and LTM March '21.
+The basis of preparation of LfL financials for Q2'21, Q3'21, Q4'21, Q1'22, Q2'22, Q3'22, Q4'22 and Q1'23 remains unchanged, but the financials have not been reviewed by any third-party advisor. - The Joint Bookrunners have conducted several interviews with management during the preparation phase to gain a better understanding of the relevant risks related to the business model, the market, and the financials. - The main risks are described further in the Risk Factors section of this Presentation.